adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 *3rd June - 10th June*

-In the second week, I built the first version of [my R Shiny App](https://adamurban.shinyapps.io/Research/) with data visualisations created for a clinical dataset and hosted it on Shinyapps.io.
+In the second week, I built the first version of [my R Shiny App](https://adamurban.shinyapps.io/Research/) with data visualisations created for a Lung Adenocarcinoma clinical dataset obtained from [cBioPortal](https://www.cbioportal.org/study/clinicalData?id=luad_tcga_pan_can_atlas_2018) and hosted it on Shinyapps.io.

 **Week 3 and Week 4**